menandmice/micetro_docs/guides/user-manual/admin_schedule_scripts.rst

 .. meta::
-   :description: In Micetro sheduled scripts allow the administrator to configure the system to run on schedule
+   :description: In Micetro scheduled scripts allow the administrator to configure the system to run on schedule
    :keywords: Micetro scheduled scripts, Micetro administrator

 .. _admin-schedule-scripts: